 “I wish I’d known him too…as a man.
 Eating, drinking, laughing…I heard, from others, at times they forgot, almost, who he was.”

 “No they didn’t.”
 She shook her head sadly.
 “None of you men did.
-I remember Simon especially, so intense around him.
+I remember Shimon especially, so intense around him.
 His eyes, always staring so intently at everything he did, eating up his words even if he didn’t understand any of them.
 He was such a simple man but he was always watching, trying desperately to understand and getting everything wrong.
-Simon never knew him as anything other than messiah.
-Simon was different with me, admitting his confusion, showing me the man underneath the disciple, the Simon underneath the Kephas.
+Shimon never knew him as anything other than messiah.
+Shimon was different with me, admitting his confusion, showing me the man underneath the disciple, the Shimon underneath the Kephas.
 But he would have died rather than show that to him.
-He knew of course but Simon still never wanted to let it show.”
+He knew of course but Shimon still never wanted to let it show.”

 “Tell me then…help me know him as…as the man, not just the Christ.
 Tell me from the beginning.”